 After a three-year bout with depression, Bowman formed a new company that was designed to help entrepreneurs start businesses that would address many of the country’s problems.
 Within a few months twenty-six companies had agreed to come under the organization’s financial umbrella.
 Their combined business plans called for an investment of $160 million, which Bowman committed to procure.
 This was the beginning of a tragic chapter in Bowman’s life.
 Publicity about his new company attracted a woman who said she would provide the $160 million.
 This, combined with some deviant scammers from Texas who raised millions of dollars from investors claiming that Bowman was a financial wizard and close, personal friend of Warren Buffet, resulted in Bowman being attached to a federal investigation, coerced to accept a plea bargain, and endure a three year stint in federal prison.

 “I witnessed horrible things in prison.
 My time in a prisoner warehouse in Florida was a modern-day version of Cool Hand Luke.
 Rape.
 Murder.
 Suicide.
 And that was all in the first week.
+Then I was sent to Leavenworth.
 But those three years of hell contain some of my favorite memories.
-Every day I marveled at the resiliency of the human spirit, but also the brutality and senselessness of our criminal justice system.”
+Every day I marveled at the resiliency of the human spirit, but also the brutality, futility and senselessness of our criminal justice system.”

 All of these life experiences have resulted in four new books that are coming out as they reach completion.
 The “Book of Qua” is based on the prison experience in Florida.”My Good Friend Warren Buffet” is the working title of a memoir.
 “Beacon House Blues” is the title of a story about the collapse of a giant insurance company in Chicago caught up in fraud, sibling rivalry and organized crime.
 “Circus Ole” is about illegal immigration.
 “The Veterinarian’s Helper” is a coming of age novel in a rural town in Iowa.
 And, finally, “The Witches of Berkeley” is a novel that might best be described as Bowman’s version of “The Prince of Tides”.
 It spans a fifty-year period of Sixties generation college friends finding their way in a complex world.